Domwill231/Domwill231/README.md

 🌟 Welcome to My Profile! 🌟

-Aspiring Data Analyst | Health Insurance Benefits Consultant With a solid foundation in health insurance benefits consulting, I am excited to pivot my career towards the dynamic field of data analytics.
+Aspiring Data Analyst with a solid foundation in health insurance benefits consulting, I am excited to pivot my career towards the dynamic field of data analytics.
 My experience in the healthcare sector has equipped me with a unique perspective on the importance of data-driven decision-making and its impact on improving patient outcomes and operational efficiencies.
 Professional Experience In my previous role,

 I collaborated closely with clients to analyze their health benefits Identified trends to enhance service delivery Developed strategies that enriched the overall client experience